jonhocking/PrettyTimestamp/README.md

 An NSDate Category that returns human readable, pretty timestamps between two dates.

-Currently only available in english.
+Now available with localisation thanks to @Whakkee and @MatthewYork.

 Examples
 ========

-All returned strings are in lower case and plural / singular handled
+All returned strings are in lower case and plural / singular are handled

 "just now"